August Featured Winery of the Month is Coeur de Terre!

 2014 Tete de Cuvee Pinot Noir Willamette Valley 90

 Executive Chef Martin, who selects all the wines for Subterra’s wine list, is a real rosé nut.
 He can’t get enough of the stuff and by the time we get into summer his side of the home garage is filled with cases and cases of rosés.
 All the wine reps we see know this and they mercilessly sell him one after the other.
 It’s always a sign that spring is here.
 So we decided to share a little with our valued customers!
 Come join us and partake in our Rosé Spring Fling 2017!

 All the wines are dry or almost dry – not like the sweet White Zinfandel so many people are used to.
 They are great on a sunny day, out on a picnic, or sitting on a porch – bright and fruity, fun and delicious.
 If you have a glass of rosé in your hand you just got that much happier.

 ’16 Anne Amie Rose of Pinot Gris Twelve Oaks Estate Chehalem Mountains 33

-Very few people know that Pinot Gris, usually made into a white wine, is a red grape.
+Most people don’t know that Pinot Gris, usually made into a white wine, is a red grape.
 A little skin contact and a rosé is born.
 This rosé is very complex and refined, with sweet cherry overtones, balanced acidity and a long fruity finish.

 ’16 Bells Up Rosé of Pinot Noir “Prelude” Willamette Valley 33

-One of the darker rosés in the lineup this year, it’s a nice, medium bodied rosé with complex flavors and balanced acidity, watermelon and strawberry, made by a great new winery just up the hill from the restaurant.
+One of the darker rosés in the lineup this year, it’s a nice, medium bodied rosé with complex flavors and balanced acidity, watermelon and strawberry, made by a great new micro-winery just up the hill from the restaurant.